alef78/x86_ramos_i9_kernel/README.md

 Current status:
 kernel loads, boots to Android. usb, touchscreen, video, mmc, power management works ok. adb works. known problems / todo list:
-1) sound initiatization takes about 12 seconds during kernel boot (but sound works after that)
+1) no bt/wifi drivers yet.
-2) no bt/wifi drivers yet.
+2) bma250e (accelerometer) detected but not working, at least in Android
-3) bma250 (accelerometer) and camera drivers are not there yet.
+3) camera drivers are not there yet.